Two Killed As Soldiers Block Mourners From Ethiopian Singers Funeral - UrduPoint

 "There has been an operation today related to the funeral.
 Nine people have been shot and two of them have died in our hospital," said the official at the Ambo referral hospital on condition of anonymity.

-Filenbar Uma, a member of the opposition Oromo Liberation Front in Ambo, said he feared the death toll could be higher, describing security forces shooting as "people were kept from going" to the funeral.
+Filenbar Uma, a member of the opposition Oromo Liberation Front in Ambo, described security forces shooting as "people were kept from going" to the funeral.

 - 'True freedom fighter' - Hachalu's casket was driven into the stadium in Ambo in a black car, accompanied by a brass band and men on horseback.
 He was later buried at an Orthodox church in the town.